 Okemo Wildlife Corridor

-The Mount Holly Conservation Trust, the Vermont Land Trust, and the State of Vermont are working to protect a 346-acre property in Mount Holly that connects the Green Mountain National Forest with Okemo State Forest.
+The Mount Holly Conservation Trust, the Vermont Land Trust, and the State of Vermont protected a 346-acre property in Mount Holly that connects the Green Mountain National Forest with Okemo State Forest.
 This will guarantee that animals, increasingly on the move due to climate change, will have the uninterrupted habitat they need—a safe corridor—for traveling to find food, mates, and new territory.
+It is now part of Okemo State Forest.

 P.K.
 Brown